Prostate cancer affects 1 in every 8 men

 The good news is that prostate cancer is also one of the most treatable types of cancer, and the death rates are declining due to early detection and improved treatments.

 Don't become a statistic!
-If you are a male, over 55 years old, and haven't had a prostate screening this year, talk to your primary care provider, or call Lakeland Urology at 269.983.3455 and schedule one today.
+If you are a male, over 50 years old, and haven't had a prostate screening this year, talk to your primary care provider today.

 Click the contact us button below, let us know what we can help you with, and one of our team members will reach out and connect with you.